 Previously, we established that thermal printers are ideal for printing barcodes.
 The use of barcodes has multiple advantages, including improved data management and lower costs.
-With a wide range of uses, barcodes can be used everywhere from retail stores, to hospitals, and industrial work sites.
-However, barcode labels are not one size fits all, with different types of 1D and 2D barcodes each having their specific uses.
-Here we’ll give a brief overview of the different options available, to help you chose the barcode that will best suit your needs.
+With a wide range of uses, barcodes can be used everywhere, from retail stores to hospitals and industrial work sites.
+However, barcode labels are not one size fits all, with different types of 1D and 2D barcodes, each having their specific uses.
+Here we’ll give a brief overview of the different options available to help you choose the barcode that best suits your needs.

 A one-dimensional, 1D (linear) barcode is the most commonly used type of barcode today, with all the information in the code organized horizontally from left to right.
-While simple in structure, there are however several versions, with some able to encode only numbers while others have the ability to encode any keyboard character.
+While simple in structure, there are several versions, with some able to encode only numbers while others can encode any keyboard character.
 Depending on the specific type of 1D barcode used, you can encode between 20-25 characters.
 A barcode scanner is required to read 1D barcodes.

 The universal product code (UPC-A) format is the one most people are familiar with.
 The UPC-A code is a 12-digit long code comprising the UPC company prefix along with the number assigned to that unique product.
-UPC codes are unique, with no 2 products in the world, from one or many companies, sharing the same code.
-The last number, is a check digit calculated from the previous 11 number and used to verify the validity of your barcode number.
-Mostly used in retail, to identify products, these barcodes are ideal for encoding a limited amount of information and can be used by any industry.
+UPC codes are unique, with no 2 products in the world from one or many companies sharing the same code.
+The last number is a check digit calculated from the previous 11 numbers and used to verify your barcode number’s validity.
+Mostly used in retail to identify products, these barcodes are ideal for encoding a limited amount of information and can be used by any industry.

-A high density linear barcode, similar in appearance to the UPC code.
+A high-density linear barcode, similar in appearance to the UPC code.
 The 128 code can encode alphanumeric data as well as all standard ASCII symbols and control codes.
-In addition to the encoded data, the barcodes also include a start bar, a check digit and a stop bar.
-Their concise and space efficient design make them useful when encoding a long string of data.
-These barcodes are frequently used for asset management, used throughout the inventory, shipping and distribution supply chain.
-They are ideal for encoding proprietary data, as well as serialization of any products not destined for the retail market.
+The barcodes also include a start bar, a check digit, and a stop bar in addition to the encoded data.
+Their concise and space-efficient design makes them useful when encoding a long string of data.
+These barcodes are frequently used for asset management, used throughout the inventory, shipping, and distribution supply chain.
+They are ideal for encoding proprietary data and serializing any products not destined for the retail market.